dyrnade/elk/README.md

 - port 5000 is for syslog (UDP and TCP)
 - port 5006 is for docker containers' logs (UDP)
+- port 5007 is for docker multiline-logs (UDP)
 - port 5301 is for journald logs (TCP)
 - port 9200 is for elasticsearch
 - port 5601 is for kibana